 Contact

 Not sure where to start?
-Send me an email or text, and I’ll help you figure out the next step.
+Send an email or text, and we’ll help you figure out the next step.

 Good therapy isn’t just connection.
 It’s science.